What is bilirubin?

 Bilirubin is a yellow substance that is made when old or damaged red blood cells are broken down.
 The liver uses bilirubin to make bile, a fluid that helps your body digest food.
 Bilirubin in bile is excreted as feces (Mount Sinai).
 If your liver or bile ducts are not working properly or a large amount of red blood cells are being destroyed, bilirubin levels in the blood can rise.

 A bilirubin test measures total bilirubin.
-This includes 1) conjugated bilirubin, which has been processed by the liver so your body can get rid of it, and 2) unconjugated bilirubin, which has not been processed by the liver and is bound to albumin in the blood (URMC Rochester).
+This includes 1) conjugated (direct) bilirubin, which has been processed by the liver so your body can get rid of it, and 2) unconjugated (indirect) bilirubin, which has not been processed by the liver and is bound to albumin in the blood (URMC Rochester).

 Causes of high bilirubin